 Monopoly is an iconic real-estate board game published and sold by Parker Brothers.
 First published in 1924 as “The Landlord’s Game,” it eventually became an ironic form of entertainment during the Great Depression.
 The mascot of the game is a wealthy, balding man with a white mustache named Rich Uncle Pennybags.

 “I’m glad, and I hope she makes an excellent subject for you.”
 The subject was roses.

 The Subject Was Roses is a 1964 play by Frank D. Gilroy, later adapted into a 1968 film, about a soldier who returns home from World War II.
 The play won the Pulitzer Prize and two out of five of its Tony Award nominations.

 “Good night, Sharon.
 Good night Charles.”
-“Good night, Lawrence.”
+“Good night, Loren.”
 Good night, John-Boy.

 –Good night, McCloud.